nus-cs2113-AY2122S2/ip/docs/README.md

 ### `deadline` - Add a new Deadline task

-The deadline should have the format of YYYY-MM-DD for the date and HH:mm for the time
+The deadline should have the format of YYYY-MM-DD for the date and HH:mm for the time Note that for all single digits (in Months, Day, Hour or Time), there should be a preceding 0 to make up the 2 digits.

 Example of usage: